 Boxers in Australia are also predisposed toward developing certain cancers and are predisposed to certain unique infectious diseases (neosporosis, granulomatous colitis, protothecosis, cryptococcosis).
 A predisposition toward heart problems (aortic stenosis) has also been documented.
 (Source: Dr Richard Malik)

 Please note – good dog breeders will aim to produce happy, healthy pets, free from known genetic disorders.
-More about responsible breeders.
+More about responsible dog breeders.